MontyGoose/blockchain-buildone/day2.tutorial.md

 Things we changed

+Add a function to validate the chain
+Simple checks - does the hash still represent the block (will show if the hash or contents have been tampered with);
+- does the previous_hash (as set) match the previous block (Will show if the chain has been tampered with)

+Do some mining ...
+Proof OF Work
 Add nonce to block
 mining function added - and included when adding block Hashing function needs to not include actual hash (as this changes as part of mining process)